 The Articles of Association was ratified in the first Assembly of Founders in 2007.
 In accordance with the fifth article of the "Law for the Establishment of Iran Chamber of Commerce, Industry, and Mines", the Articles of Association for IPA was submitted to the appropriate commission of the Chamber and was legally registered in 2008.
 The central office of the IPA is in Kerman, Iran.
 At present, a branch office also operates in Tehran.

 According to the Articles of Association, the General Assembly of Members elects ten growers, ten traders and five processors/service-providers to its Board of Trustees.
 The Board of Trustees, in turn, elects seven members to the Board of Directors from amongst themselves: three from each of the former two groups and one from the latter group.
 The Board of Directors elects a General Secretary to perform its executive duties.

-In order to achieve its goal of promoting and furthering the interests of the pistachio industry, the IPA has three main commissions, each headed by a Board member, charged with solving the various issues faced by the industry:
+In order to achieve its goal of promoting and furthering the interests of the pistachio industry, the IPA has two main commissions, each headed by a Board member, charged with solving the various issues faced by the industry:

 - Horticulture Commission